AlpacaKeep

 How much milk should I bottle feed a failing cria?

 A cria requires 10% to 15% of its current body weight in milk daily, divided into frequent, small feedings (every 2 to 4 hours).
-Never force-feed.
+Never force-feed, and keep the cria's nose pointing slightly up so milk reaches the true stomach (C3) rather than spilling into the forestomach (C1).